yehiafarag/yehiafarag/README.md

-# 👋 Hi, I'm Yehia Farag
+# 👋 Hi, I'm Yehia Mokhtar Farag

 Welcome to my GitHub profile!
 I'm passionate about software development and scientific computing, with a focus on bioinformatics and data science.